 Student permission form

 These forms need to be completed by the student with their parent/caregiver in order to register to attend the event.
 It includes health and safety information and it is vital that these forms are completed in full and returned to us by the due date to ensure we have correct numbers and the necessary information to make Youth Jam the awesome experience it is for those attending

 Must be completed and returned by Friday 3 May.

 The RAMS form must be read by all teachers, and attending students and caregivers prior to students coming to Youth Jam.
 It outlines potential hazards and risks, and the measures taken (by whom) to mitigate these risks.

 Benefits for students

-- Gaining relevant, real-world leadership skills with a key focus on raising awareness of civil defence at school and in the community
+- Gaining relevant, real-world leadership skills with a key focus on raising awareness of climate change at school and in the community.

-- Making key connections with civil defence organisations and experts in the Bay of Plenty
+- Making key connections with organisations and experts on Climate Change in the Bay of Plenty.

 - Meeting diverse new friends from across the region and learning in a fun, dynamic environment.